Language reference

 second = pair.1 // 'hello'

-(a / b, a % b)
+fn divide(a, b) (a / b, a % b)

-quotient, remainder = divide(10, 3)Arrays
+(quotient, remainder) = divide(10, 3)Arrays

 numbers = [1, 2, 3, 4, 5]